gmmoreira/ruby-ffi-opencl/README.md

 # ruby-ffi-opencl
 Simple ruby script interacting with a C lib using OpenCL.

+## Motivations
+With this project, I expect:

+ - learn more about C and C++
+ - learn more about OpenCL and parallel programming
+ - learn how to use Ruby FFI

 ## Dependencies
 ### OpenCL
 This project depends on the AMD APP SDK 2.9.1.
 It can be downloaded from [here][amd-app-sdk].